othercriteria/vibectl/PLANNED_CHANGES.md

 * Sliding-window vs fixed-window RPM counter – prototype will start with fixed window (simpler) unless operator feedback prefers sliding.
 * Where to surface Prometheus metrics → **decision: built-in HTTP endpoint on configurable port (default 9095)**.

+## CLI Flag Follow-ups

+The ContextVar override refactor (now complete) introduced global `--max-rpm` and `--max-concurrent` flags.
+A small follow-up task will add another convenience flag:

+* `--metrics-port` → `server.metrics.port`

+This will reuse the same callback/override pattern established for the rate-limit flags.

 ---
 *This document guides the scope of the current PR.
 Items marked as "Future Work" will **not** be implemented here, only designed for.*